paperless-ngx/paperless-ngx/docs/administration.rst

 .. warning::

-    This section is not updated yet.
+    This section is not updated to paperless-ng yet.

 So you're bored of this whole project, or you want to make a remote backup of your files for whatever reason.
 This is easy to do, simply use the